Red, White & Royal Blue review: A good queer romcom with an underrated message

 We all love an enemies-to-lovers trope (Clueless, Me Before You, La La Land) because it paves way for great banter between the protagonists.
 Throw in a few good, shady jokes and we’re all smiling ear to ear.
 The “opposites attract” trope (Titanic, My Fair Lady) also helps sell the romance well, as it’s extra believable when there are obvious cultural differences between the two nations.
 We would wager that the long-distance relationship and the texting scenes would not work as well without this specific trope.

-Plus, bonus points for the texting montage in Red White & Royal Blue not feeling cringy.
+Plus, bonus points for the texting montag in Red White & Royal Blue not feeling cringy.

 Fun accents all around